anu-bdsi/workshop-intro-to-linux-aug-2023/00_set_up_2.md

 # 3. Download data

 The data we are going to work with in this workshop is DNA sequencing data from E.coli, it is part of a long-term evolution experiment led by [Richard Lenski](https://en.wikipedia.org/wiki/E._coli_long-term_evolution_experiment).
-We will talk more background about the data later in this course.
+We will talk more background about the data later in the class.

 In your terminal, run the following codes to download the needed files: